 You may find that having a long-term condition will affect many areas of your life.
 These may include family relationships, your ability to work, your accommodation, your educational needs and your finances.

 You will not have to face your problems alone.
-Many sources of support are available to you, including your GP, hospital doctors, social and community services.
+Many sources of support are available to you, including your GP, hospital doctors and social and community services.

 Research suggests that the people who do best are those who take responsibility for managing their own long-term condition in partnership with their doctors.
 Knowing what treatment options are available will give you the confidence to understand when to manage your own condition ('self-care') and when to ask for help, Managing your own condition is easier when you are involved in decisions about your treatment from the start.
 You may have to remind health professionals that you have this right and that it is Department of Health policy.
 Your GP, hospital specialists, voluntary organisations, the internet and the library may all be useful sources of information.

-The Patient Expert Programme is a self-management course which provides tools and techniques.
+Self management UK (see below) offers self-management courses which provides tools and techniques.
 These help you to take control of your health and manage your condition better on a daily basis.
 It may be free, depending on where you live.

 When you have a long-term condition, you should keep working if your health permits.
 This has been shown to bring long-term benefits.
 It is best to make your employer aware of your condition and have a discussion with them to see whether they could make any changes to meet your needs.
 It is best to do this on an informal basis but if you meet resistance, legislation such as the Equality Act 2010 may give you a legal right to request such changes.